| |

 Cutting board – When you have your knives is time to choose your cutting board.
 Choose sturdy wooden ones, one big one and one smaller.
 On the bigger one, it is easy to cut meats and potatoes for meal preps when you do batch work with plenty of ingredients.
 Whereas on the small one, you can cut fruits or do a quick chop-chop for the salad.

-Extend your kitchen essentials
+Extend your essentials

 Storage containers

-Extend your kitchen essentials
+Extend your essentials

 Cling film or beeswax wrap – Another way of storing is to seal the food on a plate with a cling film or beeswax wrap.
 For other sustainable hacks, you can check my post about saving money as a homemaker.